aleksei-berezkin/typique/README.md

 Just like classnames, completion items are shown for names which follow the configured pattern `varNameRegex/cssVars`, which is by default `Vars?([Nn]ames?)$`.
 There are also configs to define the generated variable name.
 See [ComposingClassNames](./docs/ComposingClassNames.md).

-### Referencing any identifier
+## Referencing identifier in object key

 You can use `$`-references to reference any identifier (not just class names).
-This is useful for things like keyframes and layers, which are otherwise global:
+This is useful for things like keyframes and layers, which need the name on the property key position:

 ```ts
 const [buttonClass,] = ['button', 'cn'] satisfies Css<{